QA-Tipocos/qa-automation-project/project/task-03.md

 1. **Establish the Initial Test Structure**

 - Begin by deleting any sample test files, like example.spec.ts.
+- Delete the test-examples folder and its content as well.
 - Create a new test file named `login.spec.ts`.
 Use the following command in the terminal:

 ```bash